 Fulfilled Order

-See Chapter 5.2.13 Medication and Chapter 5.2.15 Procedure of this document for more information about entry templates defined to represent performed service acts such as Intervention Act (V2), Procedure Activity Procedure (V2), Procedure Activity Observation (V2), Procedure Activity Act (V2), Immunization Activity(V3), Encounter Activity (V3), Medication Activity (V2), Non-Medicinal Supply Activity (V2), etc. Templates types are discussed in the context of the data class used to categorize the type of service act.
+See Chapter 5.2.13 Medication and Chapter 5.2.15 Procedure of this document for more information about entry templates defined to represent performed service acts such as Intervention Act (V2), Procedure Activity Procedure (V3), Immunization Activity(V3), Encounter Activity (V3), Medication Activity (V2), Non-Medicinal Supply Activity (V2), etc. Templates types are discussed in the context of the data class used to categorize the type of service act.

-Reference: 5.2.13 Medication and 5.2.15 Procedure